-- 6.3.9 The Town of Crossfield shall ensure that policy plans, land use re-designations, and municipal services are in place to provide for a readily available supply of serviced industrial and commercial land in a variety of parcel sizes and locations within Crossfield. - 6.3.10 Ensure the town can capitalize on opportunities for commercial and industrial development by regularly updating its inventory of development-ready lands that meet the needs of both commercial and industrial targets. - 6.3.11 Ensure the ongoing maintenance of the development-ready lands inventory by requiring decision-making processes to evaluate any proposal that could potentially impact these areas for their intended use through the following considerations: - a.
+- 6.3.9 The Town of Crossfield shall ensure that policy plans, land use re-designations, and municipal services are in place to provide for a readily available supply of serviced industrial and commercial land in a variety of parcel sizes and locations within Crossfield. - 6.3.10 Ensure the town can capitalize on opportunities for commercial and industrial development by regularly updating its inventory of development-ready lands that meet the needs of both commercial and industrial targets. - 6.3.11 Ensure the ongoing maintenance of non-residential development-ready lands inventory by requiring decision-making processes to evaluate any proposal that could potentially impact these areas for their intended use through the following considerations: - a.
 Assess any request to change the potential land use relative to the overall benefit to the town, including a risk analysis of losing employment-based lands. - b.
-Assess any subdivision request relative to its potential fragmentation of the broader area and its ability to serve the broader local economic strategic objectives.
+Assess any subdivision request relative to its potential fragmentation of the broader area and its ability to serve the broader local economic strategic objectives. - c.
+Assess any development on surrounding lands relative to the potential benefits to the town and the potential for incompatible land uses adjacent future employment-based development.

-- c.
-Assess any development on surrounding lands relative to the potential benefits to the town and the potential for incompatible land uses adjacent future employment-based development. - 6.3.12 Ensure a consistent supply of development-ready lands by ensuring they are protected from short-term encroachment by other uses for employment-based development. - 6.3.13 Promote the productive use of vacant or underutilized sites by encouraging well designed infill development in the Downtown core that enhances access to commercial uses. - 6.3.14 Promote opportunities for redevelopment by encouraging brownfield remediation that converts contaminated lands to productive developments that support the fiscal health of the town. - 6.3.15 Promote redevelopment in the downtown core and other commercially focused areas by encouraging the adaptive reuse of vacant land and buildings.
+- 6.3.12 Ensure that non-residential development-ready lands remain ready by preventing adjacent parcels from being approved for uses that are incompatible with or do not support employment-based development, preserving their intended purpose and long-term viability. - 6.3.13 Promote the productive use of vacant or underutilized sites by encouraging well designed infill development in the Downtown core that supports and enhances commercial uses. - 6.3.14 Promote opportunities for redevelopment by encouraging brownfield remediation that converts contaminated lands to productive developments that support the fiscal health of the town. - 6.3.15 Promote redevelopment in the downtown core and other commercially focused areas by encouraging the adaptive reuse of vacant land and buildings.